As head of Resourcing at KPMG, Alison Driscoll was responsible for staffing approximately 1.6 million projects per year.

 Could you tell me a little bit about your experience in Resource Management?

 Yes sure, I’ve been working in Professional Services for almost 20 years, and have worked at 2 of the ‘Big Four’.
 I’ve worked in various operations and resourcing roles during this time.
 My most recent role was the Head of Resourcing at KPMG UK.
-My team and I were responsible for the successful deployment of all staff across audit and advisory.
+My team and I were responsible for successfully deploying all staff across audit and advisory.
 To give an idea of the scale of the role, in any given year we deployed c.
 14k staff on around 1.6m projects, resulting in 25m chargeable hours.
 Ultimately, our job was to get the right people, on the right job, at the right time, and for the right price.

 What are the biggest challenges people face with resourcing today?